Using a Firearm While Under the Influence

 This law does not apply to people who are under the influence and are exercising their right to self-defense or defense of their property.
 While this is an exception, prosecutors are going to still be pursuing the case because from the prosecutor’s point of view, a person defending themselves looks similar, at times, to a criminal attacker.Punishment

-This crime is a second-degree misdemeanor that is punishable up to 60 days in jail and a $500 fine.Contact The Law Office of Roger P. Foley, P.A.
+This crime is a second-degree misdemeanor that is punishable up to 60 days in jail and a $500 fine in West Palm Beach.Contact The Law Office of Roger P. Foley, P.A.

-There are many different scenarios surrounding this type of crime.
+There are many different scenarios surrounding this type of crime in West Palm Beach.
 It is best to talk to one of our attorneys at The Law Office of Roger P. Foley, P.A. about your options and available defenses.
 We serve the South Florida area and focus on criminal matters.
 Call us today and schedule a consultation.